code-lab-org/nost-tools/docs/source/release_docs/icd/index.rst

 accept or reject an observation strategy hypothesis (or hypotheses) as shown in Figure 14.
 Test suites are logical collections of test cases that differ from each one by ideally no more than one variable.
-A test suite considers different scenarios beyond the designer’s control (such as different fire ignition scenarios in the FireSat+ example), whereas the test cases each represent distinct design choices for the observation strategy in question.
+A test suite considers different scenarios beyond the designer's control (such as different fire ignition scenarios in the FireSat+ example), whereas the test cases each represent distinct design choices for the observation strategy in question.
 We envision that this collection of